 - How your company is affected.
-Most people will be less anxious is they understand what’s going on then if they’re left to imagine their own scenarios.
+Most people will be less anxious if they understand what’s going on than if they’re left to imagine their own scenarios.

 - What high-level actions each department is taking to address the challenges they’re facing.

 - Messages of support for the personal challenges that people are likely experiencing.

 Additionally, your frontline managers should have Q&As with your team and explain the specific changes to their team.
 Ensuring that everyone is on the same page will help your organization remain productive through the volatile period.

 2) Make Your Offering Essential, or At Least Affordable

 As soon as your customers start cutting spending, you need to ask yourself if what you’re selling essential.
 If yes, you’re probably doing fine right now.
 However, if it’s not, you need to either: